My interest in psychology did not begin with textbooks.

 Many could not.

-That moment clarified something I had sensed for years: under pressure, large numbers of people prefer certainty over truth, and belonging over thought.
+Under pressure, large numbers of people prefer certainty over truth, and belonging over thought.

 Media and Conditioning